prona-p4-learning-platform/learn-sdn-hub/README.md

 # learn-sdn-hub

-learn-sdn-hub offers an environment to experiment with SDN technologies and especially P4.
+learn-sdn-hub offers an environment to experiment with SDN technologies and especially [P4](https://p4.org/).
 Though the use-case for learn-sdn-hub is not limited to teaching and learning P4, allowing an easy entry to programmable data plane solutions was one of the main goals the tool was designed for.
-It is used for masters' and bachelors' courses in the area of network programmability at Darmstadt University of Applied Sciences and Fulda University of Applied Sciences. learn-sdn-hub can also be used for different lab environments, esp. as long as terminal-based access to a lab environment, web-based configuration and programming tools and a provided lab exercise should be made available.
+It is used for masters' and bachelors' courses in the area of network programmability at [Darmstadt University of Applied Sciences](https://fbi.h-da.de/en/study-with-us/laboratories/networks-telecommunications) and [Fulda University of Applied Sciences](https://www.hs-fulda.de/en/studies/departments/applied-computer-science/about-us/laboratories/netlab). learn-sdn-hub can also be used for different lab environments, esp. as long as terminal-based access to a lab environment, web-based configuration and programming tools and a provided lab exercise should be made available.
 Therefore, it could also be used for other teaching and exploratory learning approaches including Dev, Ops as well as DevOps area.

+Initial development was partially funded by the research programme [digLL](https://www.digll-hessen.de/), to improve digitally supported teaching and learning in Hesse, Germany.

 ## Features

 * Web-based lab environment based on React and TypeScript
 * Multiple assignments can be provided for users and deployed to hosts running the exercises' tasks
-* Web-based access to terminals for each assigment based on xterm.js (esp. using SSH)
+* Web-based access to terminals for each assigment based on [xterm.js](https://xtermjs.org/) (esp. using SSH)
-* Editing of SDN- or P4-related files, as well as other configuration or source code files used by the assignments, using web-based monaco editor
+* Editing of SDN- or P4-related files, as well as other configuration or source code files used by the assignments, using web-based [monaco editor](https://microsoft.github.io/monaco-editor/)
-* Augmentation of monaco to support SDN and P4 languages and facilitating development tasks by supporting features like auto completion, syntax highlighting, error feedback etc.
+* Augmentation of monaco editor to support SDN and P4 languages and facilitating development tasks by supporting features like auto completion, syntax highlighting, error feedback etc.
 * Modular authentication backend (included are a simple single user, simple multi user and a MongoDB based authentication backend)
 * Modular assignment host backend (included is an SSH backend for single user, multi user (using hosts, VMs, containers to run the assignments) and an OpenStack provider starting and configuring instances to run the assignments)